helcsnewsxd/project-website-personal_blog/_data/_posts/test4.md

 author:
   name: "Emanuel Nicolás Herrador"
   picture: ""
-tags: ["Codeforces", "Strings", "Palindromic Tree"]
+tags: ["Codeforces", "Strings", "Palindromic Tree", "Tag 1"]
 ---

 We can solve this problem using the _Palindromic Tree Structure_.
 For more information, you can read [this](https://www.geeksforgeeks.org/palindromic-tree-introduction-implementation/).